Key takeaways

 - C61 Intra-Company Transfer — coverage of the registered office and CRA-correspondence lines for the Canadian entity.
 The C61-specific commercial lease and utility bills are a separate operating presence the foreign parent secures alongside the registered office.

-Auteur's posture across all five categories is Canadian-owned, Toronto and Vancouver coverage, CRA-ready address formatting, and proper Canada Post Unit/# format.
+Auteur's posture across all six categories is Canadian-owned, Toronto and Vancouver coverage, CRA-ready address formatting, and proper Canada Post Unit/# format.
 The work-permit category determines which additional layers (commercial lease, payroll, operating evidence) need to sit alongside the registered office — Auteur is the registered-office and CRA-line piece in each case.

 Reserve a Toronto or Vancouver address to handle the registered-office and CRA-correspondence lines for your Canadian entity, and align the supporting evidence (lease, payroll, operating proof) with the requirements of the specific work-permit category you hold.